 What is a Notice from the IRS?

 A notice from the IRS is an official communication sent to taxpayers to inform them of a specific issue or action related to their tax account.
 These notices can be sent via mail or made available online through the taxpayer’s account.
-The IRS uses notices to communicate with taxpayers about various tax-related matters, such as discrepancies in tax returns, changes in tax laws, or payment obligations.
+IRS letters communicate with taxpayers about various tax-related matters, such as discrepancies in tax returns, changes in tax laws, or payment obligations.
 Understanding the nature of these notices is crucial for individual taxpayers to address any issues promptly and avoid further complications.

 What to Expect When Receiving a Letter or Notice